theforeman/foreman_abrt/README.md

 install the plugin itself, install ABRT plugin for your smart proxies and configure your hosts to send the bug reports to their smart proxy.

-Both plugins are available as RPMs in [Foremay YUM repositories](http://yum.theforeman.org/).
+Both plugins are available as RPMs in [Foreman YUM repositories](http://yum.theforeman.org/).

 ### Prerequisites